Powering Africa Summit Agenda 2026

 With US foreign policy transforming under the current administration, we look at how US stakeholders have adopted a more profit-driven approach through ‘investment-led commercial diplomacy’, targeting reciprocal global investments and partnerships since PAS 2025.

-• What are the strategic objectives over the next four years for the US administration in Africa?
+- What are the current strategic objectives of the US administration in Africa?

 Moderator